hristianivanov/Car-Rental-Web-App/README.md

 ## Credits

-This project is developed and maintained by [Your Name].
+This project is developed and maintained by Hristian Ivanov.
 It was created as a part of the ASP.NET Advanced course at SoftUni.